 As for language support, Scribble will initially work with English and Traditional and Simplified Chinese.
 You can also write in a mixture of Chinese and English and have your iPad seamlessly recognize both.
 Pretty nifty!

-So, what do you think of this new Scribble feature in iPadOS 14?
+So, what do you think of this new Scribble feature in iPadOS 14 or later?
 Share your thoughts in the comments below.